stuh84/ccie-rs-notes/eigrp-shortnotes.md

  * No MP GRE in DMVPN
  * OTP uses LISP UDP encap for data plane, with native EIGRP
  * No tunnel int connfig required
- * Only mandatory static config, specify remote static neighbour
+ * Only mandatory static config, specify remote static neighbor
  * OTP can be protected yb GETVPN
  * NHRP in DMVPN in mappings, OTP uses EIGRP itself